HinaPE/HinaPE/README.md

-HinaPE 1.0.0 is on active update recently and will release very soon ~
+HinaPE 1.0.0 is on active update recently and would be released very soon ~